 Help You File for a Reconsideration

 The first step in appealing your SSDI denial is requesting a reconsideration.
-During the reconsideration process, a SSA adjudicator who was not associated with your initial application review and did not contribute to the decision to deny your claim will examine both the original application and any additional documentation that may fill in any gaps.
-The adjudicator will then decide whether to reverse the decision or confirm your denial.
-Very few denials are reversed in the reconsideration stage, but if time remains, we can help you take the next step in the appeals process.
+During the reconsideration process, an SSA adjudicator who was not associated with your initial application review and did not contribute to the decision to deny your claim will examine both the original application and any additional documentation that may fill in any gaps.

 Request a Hearing

 An Administrative Law Judge (ALJ) hearing allows applicants who were denied during both the initial application and reconsideration processes to present information and make their case in person to an impartial ALJ, who will then decide based on the evidence provided.
 Your lawyer will advocate on your behalf.
-It can take many months or over a year for Social Security to schedule the hearing.
+It can take many months or over a year for Social Security to schedule the disability hearing.

 Contact Our Team Today for Help with Your SSDI Case